linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

     } catch (Exception $e) {
         echo "Error: Failed to verify email. " . $e->getMessage();
     }

+    // MongoDB Cleanup: Delete user data after email verification attempt
+    $collection->deleteOne(['email' => $email]);
 } else {
     echo "Error: Invalid parameters.";
 }
 ?>
 ```

-**Explanation:**

-- Replace `<username>` and `<password>` with your MongoDB Atlas credentials.

 ---

-### **7. Testing
+### **7. Testing**

-**

 1. Attempt to log in via SSH.
 You will be prompted to choose between email verification or OTP verification.
-2. Depending on your choice, the system will proceed with the corresponding method to authenticate your login.
+2. Depending on your choice, the system will send the corresponding authentication code and validate it.
+3. After the authentication attempt, whether successful or not, the user's details will be deleted from the MongoDB database.

 ---

-This setup now uses predefined email and phone number parameters, as requested, while maintaining the same functionality.
+**Note:**
+- In this solution, MongoDB records for the user are deleted both after OTP validation and email verification, regardless of whether the user is granted or denied access to the system.